critsmet/apostrophe-front-end/README.md

 ### browse

-This component is responsible for the side-panel that appears when someone clicks `browse` in thee nav component.
-Selecting a filter/category sends a string of the filter's name to the back-end where a databse is queried based on the selected filter.
+This component is responsible for the side-panel that appears when someone clicks `browse` in the nav component.
+Selecting a filter/category sends a string of the filter's name to the backend and tthe databse is queried based on the selected filter.
 The compent is designed to unmount when the user's mouse has moved outside of it. *This feature is not well suited to mobile devices and needs to be redone*

 ### nav

 The `nav` component is responsible for the main navigation/component rendering within the app.
 It holds a special sub-component, `navSearch.js`, which is a search bar that is built right into the component itself.
 There is no submit button for the search bar.
-Instead, the component waits a few seconds after the user's final keystroke before sending the input to the backend to query the databse.
+Instead, the component waits a few seconds after the user's final keystroke before sending the input to the backend to query the database.

 ### pubs